MicrosoftDocs/quantum-docs/articles/user-guide/testing-debugging.md

 ### Fact() function

-You can implement the same behavior as the previous example using the [`Fact()`](xref:Microsoft.Quantum.Diagnostics.Fact) function from the <xref:Microsoft.Quantum.Diagnostics>.
+You can implement the same behavior as the previous example using the `Fact()` function from the `Microsoft.Quantum.Diagnostics` namespace.
 The `Fact()` function evaluates a given classical condition and throws an exception if it is false.

 ```qsharp
 %%qsharp